Satisfactory Academic Progress

 PASS or FAIL

-The Quantitative Standard measures a student’s academic pace, or maximum timeframe allowed to complete the program).
-Students must earn 70% of credits attempted at the midpoint.
+The Quantitative Standard measures a student’s academic pace, or maximum timeframe allowed to complete the program.

 Students must complete all program graduation requirements within 143% of the original length of the program.
 The student is responsible to keep pace with the program as delivered by the planned schedule.
 If a student withdraws and re-enrolls to complete the coursework, both periods of enrollment will be calculated in assessing the 143% maximum timeframe.